Obtain a Tax ID (EIN) Number and Register Your Business in Ohio

 Starting a business requires more than just a good idea.
 You need to legally structure your business, and ensure it’s registered with both the federal and state-level government.
 Fortunately, it’s easier than ever to get the registration and tax ID you need.

-Steps to getting a Tax ID (EIN) Number and Register Your Business in Ohio
+Steps to getting a Federal Tax ID (EIN) Number and Register Your Business in Ohio

 1. Ohio Means Business